 Of the commonly used medications, the ones we like to use as briefly as possible are the antibiotics.
 Long term use can cause resistant bacteria (a very serious problem now), allergy and side effects.
-Other medications we use commonly include mucus thinners, decongestants, steroid nasal sprays, and anti-inflammatory agents.
+Other medications we use commonly include mucus thinners, decongestants, steroid and antihistamine nasal sprays, and anti-inflammatory agents.
 We also sometimes use antifungal agents.

 In the course of the rest of the website we will discuss most of the medications that need to be used to treat sinusitis.
 Because of the number of requests, we have included a partial list here.
 It is important to realize that some or all of them may need to be used in each patient.
 Please discuss the medications with your doctor.
 Please do not send emails asking about specific medications as those must be discussed with your doctor.
 In some cases we have included hyperlinks explaining the medications.
 In others you must use the search engine Please read through the website so that you can better understand what the various treatments can do:

 |Steroid Nasal Sprays||Bactroban||diet|